andreaconsole/ESP32-lightAlarm/README.md

 See documentation in doc/pdf-file.

 Last changes:
+- 29-apr-2020,~AC: Alarm function added, web interface changed and optimized for smartphone use
+- 15-apr-2020,~AC: Longpress (no need to click) -> stop streaming; short click to resume
+- 14-apr-2020,~AC: New tft library, new screen content
+- 25-mar-2020, ES: End of playlist: start over.
 - 23-mar-2020, Allow playlists  on SD card.
 - 21-dec-2019, Check for right (VS1053) CHIP.
 - 16-dec-2019, Better logging claimSPI for debug.